 Developing Improved Load Rating Procedures for Deteriorated Steel Bridge Beam Ends

 November 19, 2021.
-Link to session recording
+Link to webinar recording

 This Innovation webinar session discussed a study which provide improved evaluation procedures for structurally deficient bridges where corrosion is the common cause for steel bridge deterioration.
 The research methodology was organized in three phases that each employed real corrosion data.
 This work included an experimental program, extensive computational simulations, and parametric analyses and analytical work to develop a new proposed set of equations for the assessment of the remaining capacity of corroded beam ends.
 The experimental program was conducted in the Brack Lab at UMass Amherst.